WenboYang/CppNotes/TheBigFourOfRectangleClass.md

 ##Write the "big four" for Rectangle class.

-A brief note for the C++ offline class this weekend, mainly based on Jianzhong's teaching:
+A brief note for the C++ offline class this weekend.
+This is what I learned from Jiangzhong and my classmates.

 * constructor
 * copy constructor